Maximum rank of a Legendrian web: Legendrian -webs of rank

 We now turn our attention to the Legendrian $d$-webs for general $d\geq 3$.

 \two As the analysis in Section \ref{sec3} will show, the essential step in establishing the rank bound for a Legendrian $d$-web is to understand the layers of compatibility equations for the linear differential system for Abelian relations.
+A direct analysis of these equations, although linear, is evolved and it is difficult to draw any meaningful conclusions.

 In this section we consider the class of simple Legendrian webs defined by the second order ODE's \eqref{23Legweb} below.

-A generating set of first integrals for this class of Legendrian webs are written explicitly as polynomials in the adapted local coordinates.
-In hindsight the aforementioned compatibility equations are reflected in the higher degree algebraic relations among them, and this leads one to conclude that there exists at least $\rho_d$ linearly independent Abelian relations, Proposition \ref{23propo}.
+The relevant observation is that the symbol relations of compatibility equations for the Abelian relations of the general Legendrian web is presented in this class of examples in a cleaner way.
+Moreover, a generating set of first integrals for this class of Legendrian webs are written explicitly as polynomials in the adapted local coordinates.
+In hindsight the aforementioned compatibility equations are reflected in the higher degree algebraic relations among them, and this leads one to conclude that there exists at least $\rho_d$ linearly independent polynomial Abelian relations, Proposition \ref{23propo}.

-The analysis in Section \ref{sec3} will show that these account for all the Abelian relations and the class of Legendrian $d$-webs defined by \eqref{23Legweb} have rank $\rho_d$.
+The analysis in Section \ref{sec3} will show that these account for all the Abelian relations, and the class of Legendrian $d$-webs defined by \eqref{23Legweb} have rank $\rho_d$.

 \two Let $\, X = J^1(\R, \, \R)$ equipped with the canonical contact structure, Example \ref{11example1}.
 Let $\, (x, \, y, \, p)$ be the adapted coordinate so that the contact line bundle is generated by $\, \Co = \langle \, \ed y-p\ed x \, \rangle$.
 Consider a Legendrian $\, d$-web $\, \W$ on $\, X$ defined by the following set of second order ODE's;